microsoft/react-native-code-push/README.md

 .then((update) => {
     // If the current app "session" represents the first time
     // this update has run, and it had a description provided
-    // with it upon release, let's show it to the end-user if (update.isFirstRun && update.description) {
+    // with it upon release, let's show it to the end user if (update.isFirstRun && update.description) {
         // Display a "what's new?" modal
     }